Today’s content marketers are facing two big challenges.

 A headless content management system is useful for developers, users and marketers for these reasons:

-- Developers do not have to feel the limitations of backend’s programming and can build the look, the feel and the functionality themselves by using tools they already are familiar with, then push the content from anywhere, using the APIs.
+- Website developers do not have to feel the limitations of backend’s programming and can build the look, the feel and the functionality themselves by using tools they already are familiar with, then push the content from anywhere, using the APIs.

 - Users get to enjoy the fast, consistent and responsive user experience because the client side simply renders content and doesn’t communicate with the backend system.